 Roots often go back to a person’s childhood.
 Treatment typically involves looking into an individual’s early childhood, relationships, destructive patterns and familial issues.
 Education, individual and group therapy and self-discovery are ways to identify self-defeating behavior.

-To understand a behavior is unhealthy is often the first step.
+Understanding behavior is unhealthy is often the first step.
 From there, education about codependent behaviors often can help build knowledge and comprehension of how it affects interpersonal relationships and the self.
-Libraries, drug and alcohol abuse treatment centers as well as mental health centers offer educational materials and services for the public.
+Libraries, drug and alcohol abuse treatment centers, as well as mental health centers, offer educational materials and services for the public.